kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 ## State of the project submitted End March 2021
 See details in last section below: "ConsenSys Specifications of the dApp"
 * [demo video: https://youtu.be/4ASGvdN0B48](https://youtu.be/4ASGvdN0B48)
-* backend working, migrated to `ganache` and `truffle develop`, Infura deployment in progress
+* backend working, migrated to `ganache` and `truffle develop`.
+The Infura testnet deployment is in progress
-  * truffle project
+  * it is a `truffle` project format
   * implement design patterns "Circuit Breaker" and "Factory".
 Factory is specially useful.
 Circuit Breaker and Upgradeable Contracts will be also useful, but later.
   * protect against overflow attack (SWC-101) and reentrancy attack (SWC-107), in `createPepitoDisguise()`
   * smart contracts deployed locally using `truffle develop`